Lifejackets save lives - let's make it law

 If a full extension isn’t considered, we recommend:

-- Mandatory lifejackets for all passengers on vessels 6 metres and under whenever the vessel is underway.
+• Mandatory lifejackets for everyone on vessels 6 metres and under whenever the vessel is underway.

 While we encourage you to align your submission with this position, we understand your views are your own.